elisabethgnewman/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/88783255/133936778-8f4c87fa-5ada-4dbe-a383-8dbe73584f20.png)

 ## Summary
 By removing the Thomas High School 9th graders' scores, their average scores decrease.
 This makes sense because we were told that there was a data integrity issue with the grades we removed, so they were likely inflating the average.
+This challenge showed us the importance of data integrity and different ways of cleaning the data through Python code.
+This challenge was quite comprehensive and covered a lot of material that will be useful throughout this course.